 Which is why it’s essential to pay attention to this important composition technique.

-Getting into the details of how you use positive and negative space is the fun part, because this is where you get to see how photography composition is actually a way of thinking.
+Getting into the details of the rule of space is the fun part, because this is where you get to see how photography composition is actually a way of thinking.
 It’s a system, a language of visual storytelling, rather than individual concepts applied to a photo.

 No composition technique is more interwoven with other elements of composition than the use of space in photography to tell a story or highlight the message of a photo.

 How the rule of thirds uses positive space and negative space

-So, the composition drives home the message of the photo, depending on how you position your subject (positive space) within the frame using the rule of thirds.
+So, the composition drives home the message of the photo, depending on the position and direction of the subject of the photograph (positive space) within the frame using the rule of thirds.

 In the photo above, the out of focus clock imagery on the pillar behind Helen was my inspiration for theme.
-Tension is created by placing the negative space behind the subject to underline the message of time running out.
+Tension is created by placing the negative space behind the subject, left of the image, to underline the message of time running out.
 Incidentally, this photo was taken during golden hour on the last day of the year, so time was quite literally running out for that year!

-For this image, shot in the opposite direction, a little earlier I placed Helen to the right of the frame looking into space on the left, giving her room to breathe within the composition.
+For this image, photographed in the opposite direction, a little earlier I placed Helen to the right of the frame looking into space on the left, giving her room to breathe within the composition.
 The out of focus triumphant figure on the pillar in the background and the light of the setting sun adds to the positive emotion in this image, making it very different from the one above.

 Balance in photography composition

-When both negative space and positive space are equal, there’s balance.
+Well-balanced compositions are when negative space and positive space are used to create harmony in an image.
 Imbalance can introduce tension.

-Balance in an image is affected by how much positive space versus negative space is used.
+Balance in an image is affected by how much positive space versus how much negative space is used.
 Negative space, like positive space, has visual weight.

-The more positive space you add to an image, the bigger the negative space will be and vice versa.
-The bigger element will hold more visual weight.
+The more positive space you add to an image, the smaller the negative space will be and vice versa.
+The bigger element holds more visual weight.